Using a Python virtual environment in Motor-CAD#

 Note

-If you are using a Python IDE, this will usually create a virtual environment for you when you start a new project.
+If you are using a Python IDE, this often creates a virtual environment for you when you start a new project.
 In this case, you can skip the section below, which describes how to create a virtual environment from the command line.

 If Python is already installed, you can check the version by running the following command in a terminal.
 (You can use the Windows terminal or any terminal integrated with an IDE such as Visual Studio Code or PyCharm.)